apenella/go-ansible/README.md

 #### Executabler interface

-The `Executabler` interface defines a component required by the `DefaultExecute` executor, responsible for executing commands.
+The `Executabler` interface defines a component required by [DefaultExecute](#defaultexecute-struct) to execute commands.
 Through the `Executabler` interface, you can customize the execution of commands according to your requirements.

 Below is the definition of the `Executabler` interface: